-Eaton Interpreting SA21-00067 7/1/20 - 6/30/21: Interpreting services as requested by the Special Education department during the 2020/21 school year.
-Services include sign language interpreting Original Amount: \$60,000 New Contract: □ Yes ⊠ No for Deaf and Hard of Hearing students.
-The pending Amendment No. 1 is required due to distance learning interpretations for students.
-The additional funds have caused the agreement to exceed the threshold where Board approval is now required.
-Increase: \$80,000 Total: \$140,000 Special Education Funds Excel Interpreting SA21-00147 7/1/20 - 6/30/21: Interpreting and translation services as requested by the Special Education department during the 2020/21 school year.
-Services include interpretation Original Amount: \$170,000 New Contract: □ Yes ⊠ No for Individualized Education Plan (IEP) meetings, parent conferences, and assessments/screenings as well as document translation services for IEPs and other reports Increase: \$120,000 from English to other languages as necessary for families with limited English proficiency.
-Increase is required due to distance learning, including translation of individual classroom instruction, occupational therapy, physical therapy, and speech therapy.
-Total: \$290,000 Special Education Funds
+Eaton Interpreting 7/1/20 - 6/30/21: Interpreting services as requested by Original Amount: SA21-00067 the Special Education department during the 2020/21 \$60,000 school year.
+Services include sign language interpreting New Contract: for Deaf and Hard of Hearing students.
+The pending Amendment No. 1 is required due to distance learning ☐ Yes interpretations for students.
+The additional funds have ⊠ No caused the agreement to exceed the threshold where \$140,000 Board approval is now required.
+Special Education Funds the 2020/21 school year.
+Services include interpretation for Individualized Education Plan (IEP) meetings, parent conferences, and assessments/screenings as well as document translation services for IEPs and other reports from English to other languages as necessary for families to distance learning, including translation of individual classroom instruction, occupational therapy, physical therapy, and speech therapy.